Receptionist job description sample

 - Customer Focus

 - Familiarity with phone systems

 - Previous experience with Microsoft Office software preferred

-[Call to Action] You’ve gotten job hunters’ attention; now how do you get their application?
+[Call to Action] You’ve gotten job hunters’ attention with a strong front desk job description; now how do you get their application?
 You need a compelling call to action right here, telling prospective receptionists know exactly how to apply.
 Let them know how and where to submit their resume, who to contact at your company, or to click the “apply” button at the top of the ad.

 Get Help Hiring Your Next Receptionist

 A great receptionist can make all the difference in the ease with which your workday runs.
 You want to find a skilled candidate who can answer the call, not one who will leave you on proverbial hold.
 Could you use some help with that?
 Try Monster job ads and our flexible monthly plans, allowing you to upgrade, scale down, and cancel at any time.
 You can even access SearchMonster at no extra charge, connecting you to the best receptionist candidates.
 Get started here!